 Prior to joining Football Operations, Fields assisted the strategic growth of NFL Player Engagement.
 With her strategic and tactical input, the department established its peer-to-peer education and mentoring model, mapped out its Total Wellness initiative, and developed inter-industry partnerships to assist players and their families in transitioning to life after football.

-“Kim’s unique background, combined with her tremendous work ethic and broad knowledge of the business of sports, brings a mission critical skill set to our department,” said Troy Vincent, Executive Vice President of NFL Football Operations.
-“Kim is the type of person that makes each of us better as we build upon each other’s skills and expertise.”
+“Kimberly’s unique background, combined with her tremendous work ethic and broad knowledge of the business of sports, brings a mission critical skill set to our department,” said Troy Vincent, Executive Vice President of NFL Football Operations.
+“Kimberly is the type of person that makes each of us better as we build upon each other’s skills and expertise.”

 Senior Vice President of Football Administration and Club Services